Delivering During a Pandemic; Hospitals Remain the Safest Choice

 COVID-19 testing is recommended but not required within 72 hours of scheduled C-sections.
 Women are asked to consult their doctor.
 A test for the novel coronavirus is not required for vaginal deliveries because of uncertain nature of the timing since babies come when they’re ready.

-Masks will be required for mothers-to-be and their support person as they enter the hospital but will not be required in the birthing suite unless the mother is positive for COVID-19.
-In that case, the delivery would occur in a separate, negative air pressure operating room, which would prevent the potential spread of the virus.
-The care team would wear N95 masks and face shields while mom and her support person are masked throughout labor and delivery.
+Masks will be required for mothers-to-be and their support person and plan to remain masked at all times.This is for the protection of the entire care team as well as for mom and her birth supporter.
+If a mother is positive for COVID-19, the delivery would occur in a separate, negative air pressure operating room, which would prevent the potential spread of the virus.

 With vaginal deliveries, the surgeon or nurse midwife and other caregivers will be wearing surgical masks and face shields.